vineetakhurana/DevOps-Milestone2/README.md

 ###Test

   **Step 1 :**
   In this step, we write specs to achieve basic coverage of the code functionality.
 We use '*Jasmine*' testing framework for javascript.
+We wrote specs that covered the following cases :

+  A. For Question1, computed the response on feeding the correct value. (covers 'correct' case)
+  B. For Question2, didn't give any selection to compare the answer against. (covers 'Not yet attempted' case)
+  C. For Question3, computed the response on feeding the incorrect value. (covers 'incorrect' case)

   The following is the output that Jasmine gives on running the specs we have written :

   ![Alt text] [img1]